Donanemab's approval around the world: How long will you have to wait?

 Do you want to use the Individual Named Patient Import regulation to get donanemab before its EU approval (or its approval in the UK, China, Canada, Japan, Australia, or elsewhere)?
 You will first need to consult your treating doctor and get a suitable prescription.

 Already have a prescription?
-Our team can support you with buying donanemab, as soon as it gets its first global approval.
+Our team can support you with buying donanemab, wherever you are.
 Get in touch with us for more information.

 References: